mturk/cygwpexec/README.md

 of the current posix subsystem.

-In case the `-r <directory>` was not specified the program will check the following environment varibles.
+In case the `-r <directory>` was not specified the program will check the following environment variables.
 First check `POSIX_ROOT` then `CYGWIN_ROOT` and finally `HOMEDIR`.

 Make sure that you provide a correct posix root since it will